Sursock family: Members

-Sursock Archives
+Archives

-The halls of the Sursock Palace contain the historical archives of the Sursock family empire.
-The archives, which are divided into three categories (public, private, and commercial-accounting), primarily span from the years 1876 to 1978 and record the activities of Alfred, Moussa, Nicolas, Princess Isabelle, Lady Cochrane and other particularly prominent members of this small Greek-Orthodox family.
+The halls of the Sursock Palace contain the family's archives, divided into three categories (public, private, and commercial-accounting), primarily for the years 1876 to 1978.
+They record the activities of Alfred, Moussa, Nicolas, Princess Isabelle, Lady Cochrane and other members of the family.

-An extensive study on the archives and the family itself can be found in Lorenzo Trombetta's 'The Private Archive of the Sursocks (Sursuqs), A Beirut Family of Christian Notables: An Early Investigation.'
+An extensive study of the archives and the family itself can be found in Lorenzo Trombetta's 'The Private Archive of the Sursocks (Sursuqs), A Beirut Family of Christian Notables: An Early Investigation'.